 Is the student/child currently experiencing any of these symptoms?
-The symptoms listed here are the symptoms most commonly associated with CO for children and adults continue to evolve as we learn more about COVID-19, how affects people in different ways. - Choose any/all that are new, worsening, and not related to other known causes or already have. conditions t hey Fever and/or chills Temperature of 37.8 degrees Celsius/100 degrees Fahrenheit or higher and/or chills ☐ Yes □ No Cough or barking cough (croup) Continuous, more than usual, making a whistling noise when breathing (not related to asthma, post-infectious reactive airways, or other known causes or conditions they already have) □ Yes □ No Shortness of breath Out of breath, unable to breathe deeply (not related to asthma or other known causes or conditions they already have) □ Yes □ No Decrease or loss of taste or smell Not related to seasonal allergies, neurological disorders, or other known causes or conditions they already have □ Yes □ No Nausea, vomiting and/or diarrhea Not related to irritable bowel syndrome, anxiety, menstrual cramps, or other known causes or conditions they already have ☐ Yes □ No
+The symptoms listed here are the symptoms most commonly associated with COV for children and adults continue to evolve as we learn more about COVID-19, how affects people in different ways.
+Choose any/all that are new, worsening, and not related to other known causes or conditions they already have.
+Fever and/or chills Temperature of 37.8 degrees Celsius/100 degrees Fahrenheit or higher and/or chills 🗆 Yes □ No Cough or barking cough (croup) Continuous, more than usual, making a whistling noise when breathing (not related to asthma, post-infectious reactive airways, or other known causes or conditions they already have) □ Yes Shortness of breath Out of breath, unable to breathe deeply (not related to asthma or other known causes or conditions they already have) □ Yes Decrease or loss of taste or smell Not related to seasonal allergies, neurological disorders, or other known causes or conditions they already have □ Yes Nausea, vomiting and/or diarrhea Not related to irritable bowel syndrome, anxiety, menstrual cramps, or other known causes or conditions they already have 🗆 Yes